BadCash/worms3000/README.md

 Variation
 ---------
+There are many versions of the classic snake game available both online, in arcades and in mobile devices.
+The game really got a wide spread when Nokia started to ship the game in their phones.
+Most implementations stick to the games simplicity - square shapes, a fixed grid, X/Y-movement and static food.

-What makes this version of the classic snake game stand out is that instead of just being able to move straight up/down or left/right, the player can actually steer the snake in any direction.
+This version of the game tries to take it a few steps beyond that 8 bit-feeling - instead of just being able to move straight up/down or left/right, the player can actually steer the snake in any direction.
 Simply push the left- or right- arrow keys to turn, and the snake will make a smooth turn.
 Keep the key pressed down and you'll go in a full circle.
 Other features of this version are that the "food" moves and that sometimes enemies appear...